open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 ## Mission 2

+### Attacker and Defender

+One player is considered the attacker and the other the defender, players can agree or roll-off to determine this.

-## Battlefield
+### Battlefield

-The players will both take opposing table edges, if playing on a rectangular table this should be the longer table edges, they may place 2 Entry Points anywhere on their table edge.
+The players will both take opposing table edges, if playing on a rectangular table this should be the longer table edges.
+The player that is the attacker must place one Entry Point in the centre of their table edge.
+The player that is the defender places two entry points at each end of their table edge.

 ### Objectives

-**Primary Objectives**: Place 1 Destroy Objective in the centre of the table, it has a Defence of 2, Toughness of 3, and 3 Hit Points.
+**Primary Objectives**: The defender places two Destroy objectives near their table edge.
+They must be 6 inches directly in front of their table edge and at least 6 inches from any other table edge or from each other.
+At the end of the 3rd round any destroyed Primary Objective is worth 3 Victory Points to the attacker and any surviving Primary Objective is worth 3 Victory Points to the defender.